like us on facebook

 EXPERIENCED VISIONARY CARE

 WITH ALL OF OUR EYE EXAMS

-In addition to some of the regions most respected board certified surgeons, we have a complete on-sight Optical Shop, giving you peace-of-mind in knowing your getting more than the latest styles at the best price, your getting the right prescription and the best eye-glasses for you.
+In addition to some of the regions most respected board certified surgeons, we have a complete on-sight Optical Shop, giving you peace-of-mind in knowing you're getting more than the latest styles at the best price, you're getting the right prescription and the best eye-glasses for you.
 From eye exams to eye surgery, we have decades of experience, ensuring you get eye care focused on the most important subject of all, you.